svg-net/SVG/README.md

 * [Posh] (https://github.com/vvvv/Posh) a windowing/interaction/drawing layer for c#/.net desktop applications with their GUI in a browser.
 * [Timeliner] (https://github.com/vvvv/Timeliner) A Posh based timeline that can be controlled by and sends out its values via OSC.

-if you want your project in this list, send me a pull request on this filr or link + short description to tebjan (at) vvvv.org
+If you want your project in this list, send me a pull request on this filr or link + short description to tebjan (at) vvvv.org